Irobird1/Scoundrel/README.md

 -- console --
 The only interface for the game currently is the console.
 The only interactions will be the following: "6s" for 6 of spades as an example of a standard number card, "qc" as an example of a standard face card, "joker" for jokers, "y" for confirming a prompt, and "n" for rejecting a prompt.

+-- abilities --
+At the start of the game, the player receives the option to choose one heart face card, and one diamond face card.
+These act as abilities.
+Heart cards are passive abilities, whereas diamonds can be activated once during gameplay.
+The abilities are the following:
+> Jack of Hearts, reveal one additional card per room.
+> Queen of Hearts, gain the ability to block strong enemies and take no damage, however equipment is broken in the process.
+> King of Hearts, Deal two additional damage, but lose the ability to run.
+> Ace of Hearts, The card is added to the deck as a 15 valued heal with the ability to go past 20 health, however the joker cards are removed.